-2.0 Workmanship & Materials Evaluation
+3.0 Workmanship & Materials Evaluation

-2.1 Workmanship Inspection of External and Internal Surfaces
+3.1 Workmanship Inspection of External and Internal Surfaces

-- 2.1.1 External Inspection Quality and maintainability of materials and surfaces - 2.1.1.1 Rate the overall quality and maintainability of external materials and surfaces, including the ability to be cleaned and maintained: - Good No workmanship or functionality deficiencies were observed.
+3.1.1 External Inspection - Quality and Maintainability of Materials and Surfaces

+3.1.1.1 Rate the overall quality and maintainability of external materials and surfaces, including the ability to be cleaned and maintained:

+- Good No workmanship or functionality deficiencies were observed.
 Materials are clearly sturdy.
 Very minor scratches OK. - Satisfactory Small workmanship deficiencies were observed such as scratches, missing screws, or small deformities, but these issues did not affect functionality of the product.
-Materials are adequate. - Needs Improvement Many workmanship issues were observed such as scratches, missing screws, or small deformities, that did not affect the overall functionality of the product; OR small functionality issues were observed.
-OR materials appear flimsy.

-• Poor - Workmanship issues were observed that affected the overall functionality or safety of the product.
+Materials are adequate. - Needs Improvement Many workmanship issues were observed such as scratches, missing screws, or small deformities, which did not affect the overall functionality of the product; OR small functionality issues were observed; OR materials appear flimsy. - Poor Workmanship issues were observed that affected the overall functionality or safety of the product.

-2.1.1.2 Record any comments.
+3.1.1.2 Record any comments.

-2.1.2 Internal Inspection - Quality and maintainability of materials and surfaces
+3.1.2 Internal Inspection - Quality and Maintainability of Materials and Surfaces

-- 2.1.2.1 Identify the material of the surface of the inner cooking pot.
-(E.g. non-stick coating, stainless steel).
-Quality of nonstick coating will be evaluated with a peeling test (Section 2.4, Coating Compliance). - 2.1.2.2 Rate the overall quality and maintainability of internal materials and surfaces, including the ability to be cleaned and maintained.
-Internal surfaces include the cooking pot, and the chamber that holds the cooking pot: - Good No workmanship or functionality deficiencies were observed.
+3.1.2.1 Identify the material of the surface of the inner cooking pot (e.g., non-stick coating, stainless steel).
+Quality of nonstick coating will be evaluated with a peeling test (Section 3.4, Coating Compliance).

+3.1.2.2 Rate the overall quality and maintainability of internal materials and surfaces, including the ability to be cleaned and maintained.
+Internal surfaces include the cooking pot and the chamber that holds the cooking pot:

+- Good No workmanship or functionality deficiencies were observed.
 Materials are clearly sturdy. - Satisfactory Small workmanship deficiencies were observed such as scratches, missing screws, or small deformities, but these issues did not affect functionality of the product.
-Materials are adequate - Needs Improvement Many workmanship issues were observed such as scratches, missing screws, or small deformities, that did not affect the overall functionality of the product; OR small functionality issues were observed.
-OR materials are flimsy. - Poor Workmanship issues were observed that affected the overall functionality or safety of the product.
+Materials are adequate - Needs Improvement Many workmanship issues were observed such as scratches, missing screws, or small deformities, which did not affect the overall functionality of the product; OR small functionality issues were observed; OR materials are flimsy. - Poor Workmanship issues were observed that affected the overall functionality or safety of the product.

-2.1.2.3 Record any comments.
+3.1.2.3 Record any comments.

-2.2 Lid Seal Design, Quality, and Durability
+3.2 Lid Seal Design, Quality, and Durability

-- 2.2.1 Examine and take photograph(s) of the lid's seal prior to testing, and again after all pressurization testing is complete. - 2.2.2 Evaluate via visual assessment of design during initial inspection.
+3.2.1 Examine and take photograph(s) of the lid's seal prior to testing, and again after all pressurization testing is complete.

+3.2.2 Evaluate via visual assessment of design during initial inspection.
 Does the design of the EPC closing system prevent any jets of steam released from directly hitting the user or the handles?
 Also perform an "in-practice" assessment when opening the device during performance tests.

-Visual Assessment: Yes / No In-practice Assessment: Yes / No
+- Visual Assessment: Yes / No - In-practice Assessment: Yes / No

-- 2.2.3 Rate the quality of the lid's seal, including durability and resistance to temperature: - Good No apparent degradation after performance testing. - Satisfactory Seal is discolored, but has no other signs of damage. - Needs Improvement Visual signs of poor durability, such as small cracks in the material, but is functional. - Poor Seal no longer functions. - 2.2.4 Record any comments.
+3.2.3 Rate the quality of the lid's seal, including durability and resistance to temperature:

+- Good No apparent degradation after performance testing. - Satisfactory Seal is discoloured but has no other signs of damage. - Needs Improvement Visual signs of poor durability, such as small cracks in the material, but is functional. - Poor Seal no longer functions.

+3.2.4 Record any comments.
 Describe the condition of the lid seal after testing.
 In particular, note any apparent degradation due to temperature, or any signs that indicate low durability.

-2.3 Mechanical Functionality of Handles and Lifting Grips
+3.3 Mechanical Functionality of Handles and Lifting Grips

-- 2.3.1 Perform the following assessment: - Is there a lifting grip on the lid?
+3.3.1 Perform the following assessment:

+- Is there a lifting grip on the lid?
 Yes / No - Are there lifting grips on the sides of the EPC body?
 Yes / No - Are the lifting grips firmly attached?
-Yes / No - Are the lifting grips positioned so that they are above the center of gravity of the EPC with its lid, when filled with water to its capacity?
+Yes / No - Are the lifting grips positioned so that they are above the centre of gravity of the EPC with its lid, when filled with water to its capacity?
 Yes / No - Does the inner cooking pot have handles?
-Yes / No - 2.3.2 Evaluate the handle temperature during the external temperature test, which is completed during the Pressure Cooking Test.
-Evaluate the lid handle and the side handles, and any other handles (Handle Temperature based on BS EN 12778 Section 4.4.2).
-Report the results on the external temperature test sheet. - Handle Material - Temperature of lid handle (°C) - Temperature of side handles (°C)
+Yes / No